Battle of Ty-ho Bay: Battle

 On August 4, the steamer Eaglet arrived at Ty-ho Bay, she was towing at least six boats of different types, filled with British and American sailors and marines.
 Each boat was armed with a howitzer or cannon.
 The British first spotted a merchant junk that appeared to be fleeing the bay, so the pinnace of the Rattler and the cutter of the Powhatan were sent to cut the junk out.
 Minutes later, when the pinnace and cutter disappeared from sight, the remaining British and American vessels sighted the pirate fleet, which included fourteen large junks and twenty-two smaller ones.
 Some 1,500 pirates crewed the vessels and they were armed with small cannons.
 Also in the bay were seven captured merchant ships, most of which were Chinese junks.
 When the Chinese sighted the approaching enemy, half of the pirate junks began to flee while the other remained behind to engage.

 The pirates began a heavy fire on the British and Americans but most of the shot was not well directed and passed over the Eaglet and the armed boats.
 When the expedition was in range the boats started their return fire and six junks were sunk at this time.
 When the range decreased to close quarters, Eaglet detached the boats and they went off to board the junks.
 Fourteen were taken with heavy resistance and were burned just after.
 The seven merchant ships were also liberated but two were heavily damaged in the battle and subsequently burned as well.
 As result of the action, fourteen larger junks were destroyed along with six small ones while sixteen others escaped.

 An estimated 500 pirates were killed in action, drowned, or were wounded.
 Around 1,000 pirates were taken prisoner.
 American casualties consisted of six wounded with five dead out of about 100 men, the dead were crewmen John Pepper, James A. Halsey, Isaac Coe, Landsman, S. Mullard and B. F. Addamson.
 The British suffered several wounded and four men killed, officer George Mitchell, and crewmen James Silvers, John Massey, and M. Oliff.
-The battle is largely forgotten but a monument was erected at Happy Valley in commemoration, it was later moved to the city of Hong Kong.
+The battle is largely forgotten but a monument was erected at Happy Valley in commemoration, it was later moved to Hong Kong Cemetery.